Sky Documentaries: Branding

 The logo consists of the Sky logo coloured red followed by the word "documentaries" on a red background.
 The logo was originally black, but was later changed to red.

 As of May 2020, the channel is sponsored by UK car manufacturer Jaguar.

-International version
+International versions

 On 1 July 2021, Sky Documentaries was launched in Italy, alongside Sky Nature, Sky Investigation (the local version of Sky Witness) and Sky Serie (the local version of Sky Max).

 On 9 September 2021, Sky Documentaries was launched in Germany, Austria and Switzerland.